-The Northern Ontario survey uses the ONOwls-Northern_Broadcast file to conduct the survey.
-A CD copy of the broadcast file is issued with your original survey kit and the ONOwls-Northern_Broadcast is also available on the Volunteer Portal as an MP3.
+The Central Ontario survey uses the owlcentral broadcast file to conduct the survey.
+The owlcentral broadcast file is also available on the Volunteer Portal as an MP3 or, for those with poor internet, it can be requested as a CD or USB drive.
 Please use one of these two versions as this helps ensure a standard file is used.
-The ONOwls-Northern_Broadcast file is just under five minutes long and contain one set of Boreal Owl calls and one set of Great Gray Owl calls.
-The owl calls are preceded by two minutes of silent listening (divided by quiet beeps into one-minute intervals)...
+The owlcentral broadcast file is 12 minutes long and consist of two minutes of passive (silent) listening (divided by quiet beeps into one-minute intervals), one set of Boreal Owl calls, and four sets of Barred Owl calls.
+The CD should last your several years but if it no longer provides a quality sound or not longer functions please request a new one